Catching the Wave: Why Secular Growth Matters

 Below we have listed three companies from our portfolio that we feel have identified important secular growth trends and that we expect to deliver attractive returns over the near to medium term.

 In our view, identifying secular growth trends is the key to generating sustainable above market equity returns.
-We are always monitoring market developments for new trends, with topics such as artificial intelligence, the internet of things, and big data currently on our radar.
+We are constantly monitoring the market for new developments, and our focus on small cap companies allows us to invest in what we believe are the best ideas while they still offer the greatest upside potential.

 1 - Dennis Sherva, Morgan Stanley, “Investing in Emerging Growth Stocks,” April, 1987